 The open construction of the Crocs is great for this as they allow airflow to circulate your feet, which helps them dry quickly, and also helps to ventilate the shoes, so they do not hold moisture.

 Can You Hike In Crocs?

-Some people wear them around home constantly and have no issues hiking in them, but some feel that they do not provide the support and durability for a long hike.
+Some people wear them around home constantly and have no issues hiking in them, but some feel they do not provide the support and durability for a long hike.

-This YouTuber has hiked thousands of miles in Crocs showing that it is totally possible, not just a fad to manage traveling over rough terrain in comfortable shoes.
+This YouTuber has hiked thousands of miles in Crocs showing that it is possible, not just a fad to manage traveling over rough terrain in comfortable shoes.

 Why Choose Crocs For Hiking?

 For one, they would lead in the comfort realm while helping your feet get constant air, leading to less foot funk and problems with feet being contained for 8+ hours daily.

 Crocs also have an excellent reputation for being one of the most durable shoes on the market, meaning they will last you mile after mile without fail.
 Being lightweight also means you could carry a second backup pair and it would be lighter than any primary set of shoes alone.